christofolo/christofolo.github.io/musictheory.md

 1. It must follow the 221-2221 pattern.
 2. It must represent each letter of the musical alphabet in its circular order.

+Here is a diagram that shows both F♮ and F♯ in context.

 ![ ]({{ site.baseurl }}/images/fretboard-c-major-frets-gmajor.png?abc){: .mx-auto.d-block :}
 *F♮ is the 13th fret.
 F♯ is the 14th fret.
 You must use F♯ in the G Major Scale because it will fit in the 221-2221 pattern.*